icpc/ccs-specs/Contest_API.md

 The request should fail with a 400 if any of the following happens:

 * A required attribute is missing.
+* An attribute that must not be provided is provided.
 * The supplied problem, team or language can not be found.
 * An entrypoint is required for the given language, but not supplied.
 * Something is wrong with the submission file.
 For example it contains too many